Janis Graham Jack: Federal judicial service

 On November 19, 1993, Jack was nominated by President Bill Clinton to a new seat on the United States District Court for the Southern District of Texas created by 104 Stat.
 5089.
 She was confirmed by the United States Senate on March 10, 1994, and received her commission on March 11, 1994.
 She assumed senior status on June 1, 2011.
+Jack left the court on October 14, 2025.

 Notable rulings

 In June 2005, Jack threw out about 9,000 suits against US Silica corp.

 In 2015, Jack ruled in favor of plaintiffs in a class action suit (M.D. v.
 Abbott) on behalf of 10,000-plus foster children in care of the State of Texas, saying leaders were violating the constitutional rights of the children in its long-term foster care.
-With much of her ruling sustained on appeal, Jack continues to supervise the case as late as 2024, holding the State in contempt of court and often expressing “disgust“ at the State of Texas’ failure to care for foster children.
+With much of her ruling sustained on appeal, Jack continues to supervise the case as late as 2024, holding the State in contempt of court and often expressing "disgust" at the State of Texas’ failure to care for foster children.
 On October 11, 2024, however, the United States Court of Appeals for the Fifth Circuit reversed her contempt order, held that the State of Texas had substantially complied with her previous orders, and removed her from the case.